pivotal-cf/docs-tiledev/README.md

 + Tile Dashboard CI–for the subsystem of the Tile Dashboard that does the automated testing.
 For example, "Tile Dashboard CI runs any post-deploy errands that your tile has defined."
 [MB 2018.07.11]

-## PCF Services Documentation Template
+## Pivotal Platform Services Documentation Template

-This template helps Pivotal development teams prepare documentation for Pivotal Cloud Foundry (PCF) services that appear on [Pivotal Network](https://network.pivotal.io/).
+This template helps Pivotal development teams prepare documentation for Pivotal Platform services that appear on [Pivotal Network](https://network.pivotal.io/).

 ## <a id='overview'></a>Overview

-Every PCF service has (or should have) documentation on the main Pivotal documentation site, [docs.pivotal.io](http://docs.pivotal.io) under **Pivotal Cloud Foundry Services**.
+Every Pivotal Platform service has (or should have) documentation on the main Pivotal documentation site, [docs.pivotal.io](http://docs.pivotal.io) under **Pivotal Platform Services**.

 ### <a id='template'></a>How To Use This Template

-You can use this template to develop documentation for a new PCF service.
+You can use this template to develop documentation for a new Pivotal Platform service.
 It includes sections for a Product Snapshot, prerequisites, instructions for installation and use, release notes, license information, and other generally useful and expected documentation.

 To begin using this repo to develop your documentation, perform the following steps: